 To use the bq command-line tool to create

 bq load command.
 Supply the

 and set the value to your location.
 The

-multi-region location.
+--location flag is optional.
 For example, if you are using BigQuery

 asia-northeast1 (Tokyo) region, the load command would look like the